Ian-Thiongo/Expense-Tracker/README.md

 6. Open a pull request.

 ## License
-- This project is licensed under the MIT License.
+- ©2024 Expense Tracker.This project is licensed under the MIT License.

  # contact
 - For any questions or feedback, please contact me at: Thiongoian6148@gmail.com